YOUR TEETH ARE LOOSE OR LOST? REBUILD YOUR SMILE IN ONE WEEK

 The placement of dental implants in Aesthetic and Immediate Load: it is a single surgical procedure, most often in an operating room under general anesthesia.
 She allows us to place an implant-supported prosthesis that replaces all the teeth of the smile and often the chewing teeth in less than a week.

-It is a aestheticbridge prototype that replacesall or part of your teeth that are condemned or already missing.
+This implant-supported prosthesis replaces most of your teeth, including your smile teeth: It’s an aestheticbridge prototype that replacesall or part of your teeth that are condemned or already missing.

-It combines implants, bone grafts, regenerative dentistry (PRF) and 3D digital technologies (radiology and CAD/CAM).
+The placement of dental implants with Immediate Aesthetic Loading is currently one of the protocols that offers the best aesthetic results. optimized.
+IIt combines implants, bone grafts, regenerative dentistry (PRF) and 3D digital technologies (radiology and CAD/CAM).

-Protocols explained in videos:
+The protocols explained in videos:

 one of our MCI implant surgeries